-Finally, other measures can be taken by actively recognizing the possibility of false memory occurrence in legal practice.
-An ideal route to accomplish this is when triers of fact more often consult memory experts in legal cases.
-In many countries, expert witnesses who are memory researchers as well are called upon to provide their expert opinion concerning a memory-related issue in a case such as the disclosure of child’s statements on sexual abuse (Otgaar & Howe, in press).
-Such experts might considerably assist judges and lawyers in such and might help judges in reaching legal decisions grounded in memory science.
-For instance, Wise and Safer (2012) designed a toolkit to analyze the trustworthiness of eyewitness testimony by evaluating the risky factors step by step that we have reviewed above.
+Finally, other measures can be employed such as actively recognizing the possibility of the occurrence of false memory occurrence in legal practice.
+An ideal route to accomplish this is for triers of fact to consult memory experts in legal cases more often.
+In many countries, expert witnesses who are memory researchers as well are called upon to provide their expert opinion concerning a memory-related issue in a case such as the disclosure of a child’s statements on sexual abuse (Otgaar & Howe, in press).
+Such experts might considerably assist judges and lawyers in such and might help judges reach legal decisions that are grounded in memory science.
+For instance, Wise and Safer (2012) designed a toolkit to analyze the trustworthiness of eyewitness testimony by evaluating the risky factors step-by-step, which has been examined in this article.

-The rapid urbanization in China is making this issue even more urgent and challenging.
-According to the data from the National Bureau of Statistics of China, up to 2016, there are 156 cities in China with populations more than one million, in which 13 cities have populations over ten million.
-Up to 2016, there are 792 million people inhabiting cities with different scales.
-China has more than 50 ethnic groups with different cultures and religions, such as Uygur, Tibet, and Mongolian.
-Misinformation and stereotypes of people from different ethnicities and backgrounds may boost the malleability of memory leading to wrong convictions, since criminal proceedings are to a large extent dependent on what eyewitnesses report.
-Nevertheless, the purpose of the review is not to leave the impression that eyewitnesses are wrong all the time or even most of the times.
-Eyewitnesses may often attain impressive accuracy and in many cases, eyewitnesses contribute critically to fair and just legal proceedings.
-Our review of the literature was an attempt to further increase the trust that triers of fact can place in eyewitnesses by excluding conditions that promote false memories.
+The rapid urbanization in China has made this issue even more urgent and challenging.
+According to data from the National Bureau of Statistics of China, until 2016, there were 156 cities in China with populations of more than one million.
+Furthermore, 13 cities had populations of over ten million.
+Up until 2016, there were 792 million people who inhabited cities with different scales.
+China has more than 50 ethnic groups who have different cultures and religions such as Uygur, Tibet, and Mongolian.
+Misinformation and stereotypes of people from different ethnicities and backgrounds may boost the malleability of memory that may result in wrong convictions.
+Criminal proceedings are to a large extent dependent on what eyewitnesses report.
+Nevertheless, it is not the intention of this review to leave the impression that eyewitnesses are wrong all the time or even most of the time.
+Eyewitnesses may often be impressively accurate and in many cases, eyewitnesses contribute critically to fair and just legal proceedings.
+The authors’ review of the literature is an attempt to further increase the trust that triers of fact can place in eyewitnesses by excluding conditions that promote false memories.

-Acknowledgement
+Acknowledgment

-This paper has been supported by a fellowship from the China Scholarship Council (CSC) to Jianqin Wang [No. 201406100057], and by a grant from the Ministry of Education in China (MOE) Project of Humanities and Social Sciences [No. 11YJA190026] to Chu Zhou.
+This paper has been supported by a fellowship from the China Scholarship Council to Jianqin Wang [No. 201406100057], and by a grant from the Ministry of Education in China (MOE) Project of Humanities and Social Sciences [No. 11YJA190026] to Chu Zhou.

 References